uselagoon/lagoon-sync/README.md

   -h, --help                             help for sync
       --no-interaction                   Disallow interaction
-  -p, --project-name string              The Lagoon project name of the remote system -s, --service-name string              The service name (default is 'cli' -e, --source-environment-name string   The Lagoon environment name of the source system -t, --target-environment-name string   The target environment name (defaults to local)
+  -p, --project-name string              The Lagoon project name of the remote system -s, --service-name string              The service name (default is 'cli') -e, --source-environment-name string   The Lagoon environment name of the source system -t, --target-environment-name string   The target environment name (defaults to local)
       --verbose                          Run ssh commands in verbose (useful for debugging)

 Global Flags:
-      --config string   config file (default is .lagoon.yaml) (default "./.lagoon.yml") --show-debug      Shows debug information
+      --config string   config file (default is `.lagoon.yaml`) (default "./.lagoon.yml") --show-debug      Shows debug information
 ```

 ## config

 The `config` command will output all current configuation information it can find on the environment.
-This is used for example to gather prerequisite data which can be used to determine how `lagoon-sync` should proceed with a transfer.
+This is used, for example, to gather prerequisite data which can be used to determine how `lagoon-sync` should proceed with a transfer.
 For example, when running the tool on a environment that doesn't have rsync, then the syncer will know to install a static copy of rsync on that machine for us.
 This is because rsync requires that you need to have it available on both environments in order to transfer.

 This can be run with: